 But I didn’t want periods to be something we only talked about once they were old enough to have one.
-I wanted it to feel natural to them before they experienced their first symptoms, so from a young age they knew what a sanitary pad and panty liner were and the basics of why they’re needed.
+I wanted it to feel natural to them before they experienced their first symptoms, so from a young age, they knew what a sanitary pad and panty liners were and the basics of why they’re needed.

 Helping your little girl transition into this new stage of firsts (hello, mood swings!) starts with being open and natural about her body and the changes she is going through.
 And starting bits of that conversation early on makes a difference.